CIMA

 Center for International Media Assistance (CIMA) tracks the latest developments in international donor support to journalism and media development

 International donors, both public and private, play an essential role in media development worldwide.
-In order to better understand the work donors are facilitating around the world the Center for International Media Assistance surveyed these organisations.
-In each profile you will learn about the organization’s background, its current thematic priorities, details about funding, and in most cases a couple of examples that illustrate the types of media development projects they fund.
+In order to better understand the work donors are facilitating around the world the Center for International Media Assistance surveyed these organisations.arrow-up-right In each profile you will learn about the organization’s background, its current thematic priorities, details about funding, and in most cases a couple of examples that illustrate the types of media development projects they fund.

-Tracking donor efforts to support media development is fundamental to assessing whether enough resources are being directed at these efforts and whether those resources are being channelled to the areas of most pressing need.
+Tracking donor effortsarrow-up-right to support media development is fundamental to assessing whether enough resources are being directed at these efforts and whether those resources are being channelled to the areas of most pressing need.

 Main activities